KarlHajal/Raymarcher/README.md

 ```

 While this implementation is nice in the sense that it works and allows us to set directly in the JSON format any two primitives to be combined, it has a major drawback, which is that rendering combinations is extremely slow.
 This is most probably due to the heavy cost of branching.
-This was disappointing since this implementation alone can handle both basic primitives and combinations and yields very clean code.
-But due to its slowness, we opted to keep the original implementation for the primitves, and add this one to be used for combinations only since it's the only way to achieve what we wanted.

 In conclusion, this implementation allowed us to specify combinations dynamically in the JSON, but had the drawback that we had to add a lot of code on top of what we had, making it quite hefty, and is very slow.